 - Piper’s Pub – classic pub fare and reliable staples perfect for a picnic

-The quaint resort towns of Parksville and Qualicum Beach are home to many attractions, both man made and natural.
+The quaint resort towns of Parksville and Qualicum Beach have many attractions, both man made and natural.
 People from all over the Island, BC and beyond flock to these towns in the summer months to soak up the sun and enjoy all the outdoor amenities.
-If you’re staying at White Heron Oceanfront Estate or Columbia Beach House and are looking for a great beach picnic spot in the area, we’ve got just the place for you!
+If you’re staying in the area and are looking for a great beach picnic spot in the area, we’ve got just the place for you!

 Qualicum Beach – East Beach: When it comes to picturesque West Coast beaches, Qualicum Beach might take the cake.
 With endless soft sandy shores to walk on and gorgeous views of the Coast Mountains on the mainland, Qualicum Beach is a truly spectacular place to spend a spring afternoon.